Teshik-Tash 1

-Teshik-Tash 1 is a Neanderthal skeleton discovered in 1938 in Teshik-Tash Cave, in the Bajsuntau mountain range, Uzbek SSR, Central Asia.
+Teshik-Tash 1 is a Neanderthal skeleton discovered in 1938 in Teshik-Tash Cave, in the Bajsuntau mountain range, Uzbek SSR (Uzbekistan), Central Asia.

 The remains were discovered in 1938 by A. P. Okladnikov.
 They were found in a shallow pit, reported to be associated with five pairs of Siberian ibex horn cores.
 Through dental analysis the skull was said to have been an 8 to 11-year-old child.
 The horn cores were found around the perimeter of the grave surrounding the cranial remains.
 This has led a number of researchers to believe the child was ritually buried.

 The site was excavated in five cultural layers of sediment with Mousterian artifacts.